textX/textX/docs/grammar.rst

 current grammar file.

-If you want to override default search order you can specify fully qualified name of the rule using dot notation.
+If you want to override default search order you can specify fully qualified name of the rule using dot notation when giving the name of the referring object.

 Example::